-What are the side effects after I got the vaccine?
+What are the side effects after I get the vaccine?

 Side effects are signs that your body is building protection.

-You can put on a cold cloth on the arm to soothe it, if needed.
-Call your healthcare provider if you have any side effects that bother you or do not go away.
+You can put a cold cloth on the arm to soothe it, if needed.
+Talk to your healthcare provider if you have any side effects that bother you or do not go away.